zevenet/zproxy/README.md

 # WIP Zevenet Http proxy

-L7 proxy core for NG zevenet load balancer
+Zhttp is an event-driven and multi-threading L7 reverse proxy.
+Zhttp supports HTTP and HTTPS by using OpenSSL 1.1.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 * A modern C/C++ compiler
 * CMake 3.6+ installed
 * libssl  (1.1 for now)
 * zlib
 * doxygen for source code documentation generation

+*Note: You can download and build zlib and libssl during the zhttp compilation by enabling BUNDLED_ZLIB and BUNDLED_OPENSSL.*

 ### Building The Project